hashicorp/terraform-aws-vault/modules/run-vault/README.md

 ## Command line Arguments

 The `run-vault` script accepts the following arguments:

+Options for Vault Server:

-* `--tls-cert-file` (required): Specifies the path to the certificate for TLS.
-To configure the listener to use a CA certificate, concatenate the primary certificate and the CA certificate together.
-The primary certificate should appear first in the combined file.
-See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
+* `--tls-cert-file` (required) Specifies the path to the certificate for TLS.
+Required.
+To use a CA certificate, concatenate the primary certificate and the CA certificate together.
-* `--tls-key-file` (required): Specifies the path to the private key for the certificate.
-See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
+* `--tls-key-file` (required) Specifies the path to the private key for the certificate.
+Required.
-* `--port` (optional): The port Vault should listen on.
+* `--port` The port for Vault to listen on.
+Optional.
 Default is `8200`.
-* `--log-level` (optional): The log verbosity to use with Vault.
-Default is `info`.
-* `--systemd-stdout` (optional): The StandardOutput option of the systemd unit.
-If not specified, it will use systemd's default (journal).
-* `--systemd-stderr` (optional): The StandardError option of the systemd unit.
-If not specified, it will use systemd's default (inherit).
-* `--cluster-port` (optional): The port Vault should listen on for server-to-server communication.
+* `--cluster-port` The port for Vault to listen on for server-to-server requests.
+Optional.
 Default is `--port + 1`.
-* `--api-addr`: The full address to use for [Client Redirection](https://www.vaultproject.io/docs/concepts/ha.html#client-redirection) when running Vault in HA mode.
+* `--api-addr` The full address to use for [Client Redirection](https://www.vaultproject.io/docs/concepts/ha.html#client-redirection) when running Vault in HA mode.
 Defaults to "https://[instance_ip]:8200".
 Optional.
-* `config-dir` (optional): The path to the Vault config folder.
-Default is to take the absolute path of `../config`, relative to the `run-vault` script itself.
+* `--config-dir` The path to the Vault config folder.
+Optional.
+Default is the absolute path of `../config`, relative to this script.
+* `--bin-dir` The path to the folder with Vault binary.
+Optional.
+Default is the absolute path of the parent folder of this script.
+* `--log-level	The log verbosity to use with Vault.
+Optional.
+Default is `info`.
+* `--systemd-stdout` The StandardOutput option of the systemd unit.
+Optional.
+If not configured, uses systemd's default (journal).
+* `--systemd-stderr` The StandardError option of the systemd unit.
+Optional.
+If not configured, uses systemd's default (inherit).
-* `user` (optional): The user to run Vault as.
-Default is to use the owner of `config-dir`.
+* `--user` The user to run Vault as.
+Optional.
+Default is to use the owner of `--config-dir`.
-* `skip-vault-config` (optional): If this flag is set, don't generate a Vault configuration file.
-This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-vault`.
+* `--skip-vault-config` If this flag is set, don't generate a Vault configuration file.
+Optional.
+Default is false.
-* `--enable-s3-backend` (optional): If this flag is set, an S3 backend will be enabled in addition to the HA Consul backend.
+* `--enable-s3-backend` If this flag is set, an S3 backend will be enabled in addition to the HA Consul backend.
+Default is false.
-* `--s3-bucket` (optional): Specifies the S3 bucket to use to store Vault data.
+* `--s3-bucket` Specifies the S3 bucket to use to store Vault data.
 Only used if `--enable-s3-backend` is set.
-* `--s3-bucket-path` (optional): Specifies the S3 bucket path to use to store Vault data.
-Default is `""`.
+* `--s3-bucket-path` Specifies the S3 bucket path to use to store Vault data.
 Only used if `--enable-s3-backend` is set.
-* `--s3-bucket-region` (optional): Specifies the AWS region where `--s3-bucket` lives.
+* `--s3-bucket-region` Specifies the AWS region where `--s3-bucket` lives.
 Only used if `--enable-s3-backend` is set.

+Options for Vault Agent (`--agent`):

+* `--agent` If set, run in Vault Agent mode.
+If not set, run as a regular Vault server.
+Optional.
+* `--agent-vault-address` The hostname or IP address of the Vault server to connect to.
+Optional.
+Default is `vault.service.consul`
+* `--agent-vault-port` The port of the Vault server to connect to.
+Optional.
+Default is `8200`
+* `--agent-ca-cert-file` Specifies the path to a CA certificate to verify the Vault server's TLS certificate.
+Optional.
+* `--agent-client-cert-file` Specifies the path to a certificate to use for TLS authentication to the Vault server.
+Optional.
+* `--agent-client-key-file` Specifies the path to the private key for the client certificate used for TLS authentication to the Vault server.
+Optional.
+* `--agent-auth-mount-path` The Vault mount path to the auth method used for auto-auth.
+Optional.
+Defaults to auth/aws
+* `--agent-auth-type` The Vault AWS auth type to use for auto-auth.
+Required with `--agent`.
+Must be either `iam` or `ec2`
+* `--agent-auth-role` The Vault role to authenticate against.
+Required with `--agent`

-Optional Arguments for enabling the AWS KMS seal (Vault Enterprise only):
+Optional Arguments for enabling the [AWS KMS auto-unseal](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) (Vault Enterprise or 1.0 and above):

- * `--enable-auto-unseal`: If this flag is set, enable the AWS KMS Auto-unseal feature.
+* `--enable-auto-unseal` If this flag is set, enable the AWS KMS Auto-unseal feature.
 Default is false.
- * `--auto-unseal-kms-key-id`: The key id of the AWS KMS key to be used for encryption and decryption.
+* `--auto-unseal-kms-key-id` The key id of the AWS KMS key to be used for encryption and decryption.
 Required if `--enable-auto-unseal` is enabled.
- * `--auto-unseal-kms-key-region`: The AWS region where the encryption key lives.
-Required if --enable-auto-unseal is enabled.
+* `--auto-unseal-kms-key-region` The AWS region where the encryption key lives.
+Required if `--enable-auto-unseal` is enabled.
- * `--auto-unseal-endpoint`: The KMS API endpoint to be used to make AWS KMS requests.
+* `--auto-unseal-endpoint` The KMS API endpoint to be used to make AWS KMS requests.
 Optional.
-Defaults to `""`.
-Only used if --enable-auto-unseal is enabled.
+Defaults to "".
+Only used if `--enable-auto-unseal` is enabled.

 Example: